khurramjaved96/real-time-networks/README.md

   a working mountaincar version.

 ## Instructions for python extension
+Note: Not updated to use the latest cpp code.
+Assumes that the updates are one-step late.

 * Install pybind11
 * From the project's root directory, use `git clone --recursive https://github.com/DLR-RM/rl-baselines3-zoo`
 * Use CMakeListsPy.txt to compile after adjusting the `include_directories` inside.